Skip to content

 An outdoor fitness area in a park with several pieces of green and yellow exercise equipment on a dirt and wood chip surface.
 Two people are using the equipment.
 The area is surrounded by trees, and buildings are visible in the background under a partly cloudy sky.

-Individuals working out at Pan Pacific Park.
+Individuals work out at Pan Pacific Park.

 OLIN, 2025.